 The success of TU’s emergency notification system depends upon accurate and current contact information supplied and updated by students, faculty and staff.
 Any contact information provided for the purpose of the emergency notification system is securely stored and used only in emergency situations.

 TU may send high alert emails to the entire campus community providing emergency notifications and instructions.

 Campus Security will utilize Facebook, Twitter and other social media outlets when necessary to provide updates on campus updates and emergencies.

 Instructional and administrative facilities are open to the public year-round during business hours, but Campus Security is called upon to allow access to some campus facilities when they are closed to the public.
 TU does not authorize access without the approval of Campus Security as verified by a person with legitimate control of the facility.

-The Physical Plant Department staff maintains the University buildings and grounds with a concern for safety and security.
+The Facilities Management staff maintains the university buildings and grounds with a concern for safety and security.
 They inspect campus facilities regularly and respond to reports of potential safety and security hazards such as broken windows and locks.
-The physical plant staff makes sure the campus is well-lit, and additional lighting is installed as needed.
-All campus buildings, grounds and properties are routinely inspected by Security Officers and Physical Plant employees to ensure that all lights are functioning.
+The Facilities Management staff makes sure the campus is well-lit, and additional lighting is installed as needed.
+All campus buildings, grounds and properties are routinely inspected by Security officers and Facilities Management employees to ensure that all lights are functioning.

 Each year The Office of Student Affairs, Resident Life, sponsored by the Resident Life staff and by other University organizations and Campus Security hold sessions each year on topics including personal safety awareness, rape prevention, and the prevention of burglary and vandalism.
 Information on safety and security is provided to students and employees at orientation, seminars, through the student newspaper, crime alert bulletins, and the campus television station.
 Please call 918-631-5555 for more information on these programs.